s5546/16BPP_RGBA_Decoder/README.md

 Created for PicoCTF 2019.
 Decodes 4-bit hex groups into RGBA images.
 Was not the answer to the problem, but like... its fun.

-also i named the python file the wrong thing, it does RGBA decryption not ARGB decryption
+also i named the python file the wrong thing, it does RGBA decryption not ARBG decryption

 Input files should be formatted in 4 character Hex pairs, like this: